Pak police expands probe into terror attack on Christian priests | Law-Order

 Unidentified gunmen opened fire at Bishop William Siraj and Father Naeem Patrick while they were returning home in their vehicle from Sunday mass near Ring Road within Gulbahar police station limits in the city.
 A third passenger, identified as Inayat, remained unhurt.

-Bishop Siraj died on the spot, while father Naeem Patrick sustained injuries in the attack, which the police described it as a ''terrorist act''.
+Bishop Siraj died on the spot, while Father Patrick sustained injuries in the attack, which the police described it as a ''terrorist act''.

 Gulbahar police said that a search operation had been launched in the area to arrest the attackers and a murder case had been registered against the unidentified assailants, the dawn newspaper reported.